 Click Synchronization Schedule.
 The Synchronization Schedule dialog displays.

-The following table summarizes when template synchronization operations (such as apply operations) occur on targets in Administration Groups.
+The following table summarizes when Template Collection Synchronization operations (such as apply operations) occur on targets in administration groups.

 |Action||When Synchronization Occurs|